 - Heavy Cream - Make sure you use heavy cream or heavy whipping cream.
 It must contain at least 35% fat.

-- Oil - To fry the donuts, you'll need a good amount of vegetable oil (2-3 inches deep in the pan), or other flavorless oils like canola or sunflower oil.
+- Frying Oil - To fry the donuts, you'll need a good amount of vegetable oil (2-3 inches deep in the pan), or other flavorless oils like canola or sunflower oil.

 See the recipe card for quantities and the full recipe.

-What You'll Need
+Things You'll Need

 - Stand Mixer - With the dough hook and the whisk attachment.